sdvdxl/influxdb.com/content/blog/2015/09/22/monitoring_internal_show_stats.md

 ![](/img/blog/stats_and_diags/gc3.png)

 The final example shows Graphite statistical data.
 The first graph is also a derivative, this time of the number of bytes received by the Graphite input.
-As be clearly seen, the Graphite data is sent to InfluxDB in a very bursty manner.
-The last graph shows Graphite traffic lasted about 30 minutes, during which time the `connections_active` count was non-zero.
+As can be clearly seen, the Graphite data is sent to InfluxDB in a very bursty manner.

 ![](/img/blog/stats_and_diags/graphite1.png)

+This last graph shows Graphite traffic lasted about 30 minutes, during which time the `connections_active` count was non-zero.

 ![](/img/blog/stats_and_diags/graphite2.png)

 ### Cluster-level statistics